Last updated on 2026-02-09

 Program Structure

-- Full-time study format
+- Full-time study options available.

-- Access to modern manufacturing technology
+- Exposure to various manufacturing environments.

 Featured Experiences

-- Hands-on training with advanced CNC machinery
+- Hands-on training with advanced CNC machinery.

-- Real-world projects that simulate industry conditions
+- Real-world projects that simulate industry conditions.

-- Access to state-of-the-art facilities and equipment
+- Access to state-of-the-art facilities and equipment.

-- Collaboration with industry partners for practical insights
+- Collaboration with industry partners for practical insights.

 Career Options